Skip to main content

 Introduction to Computer Animation and Visual Effects (20 credits)

 This unit will introduce you to your course, subject and effective learning approaches for undergraduate study.
+You’ll be introduced to practices needed to understand 2D and 3D media, study essentials in visual imagery and narrative structure, and develop communication and critical thinking skills through independent and collaborative learning.

-Visual Foundations (40 credits)
+Digital Artistry (40 credits)

 Principles of 3D and Visual Effects (40 credits)

-This unit will continue to develop your fundamental knowledge of computer animation and visual effects.
-You’ll be introduced to the terminology, technology and craft skills that underpin your subject area, deepening your understanding of concept development and visual storytelling through some longer projects.
+In this unit, you will develop an understanding of 3D and visual effects.
+You’ll be introduced to the terminology, technology and craft skills that underpin these subject areas, deepening your understanding of concept development and visual storytelling.
+You’ll contribute to enquiry, discussion and conversation, developing your viewpoint and creative voice around subjects such as equality, inclusivity and representation in visual media.

-Informed Practice 1 (20 credits)
+Informed Practice 1: Practical Theory (20 credits)

 Year 2